Gavin Sheets Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the 10th-ranked team ERA across all MLB pitching staffs (3.96).
+- The Mariners' 3.94 team ERA ranks 10th across all MLB pitching staffs.

-- Mariners pitchers combine to give up the first-fewest home runs in baseball (65 total, one per game).
+- Mariners pitchers combine to give up 66 home runs (one per game), the first-fewest in baseball.

-- The Mariners are sending Gilbert (4-4) to the mound to make his 14th start of the season.
-He is 4-4 with a 4.38 ERA and 81 strikeouts in 74 2/3 innings pitched.
+- Miller (4-3) takes the mound for the Mariners in his ninth start of the season.
+He's put together a 4.06 ERA in 44 1/3 innings pitched, with 39 strikeouts.

-- His most recent time out was on Sunday against the Los Angeles Angels, when the right-hander threw three innings, surrendering six earned runs while allowing eight hits.
+- His most recent appearance was on Tuesday against the Miami Marlins, when the right-hander tossed six innings, surrendering one earned run while giving up only one hit.

+- The 24-year-old has amassed a 4.06 ERA and 7.9 strikeouts per nine innings across eight games this season, while giving up a batting average of .202 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.